I Was "Monitoring" 25+ Instagram Pages. I Was Just Wasting Time.

 The information arrives.
 No one has to open anything.

-Claude Code.
-Dashboard, spacing logic, automated emails.
-All of it.
+Built with Claude Code: dashboard, spacing logic, automated emails, all of it.

-Describe the problem.
-See what gets built.
-Describe what’s wrong or missing.
-Iterate.
+The process was: describe the problem in plain language, see what gets built, describe what’s wrong or missing, iterate.
 No ticket raised.
 No engineer looped in.
 No technical spec written.

 I started with the core problem: I need to see story activity across all pages in one view.
 Claude Code built the dashboard.
 Then spacing detection: flag anything under 30 minutes between consecutive stories.
 It added the logic and the violations view.
 Then the email report: send this data hourly, formatted cleanly.
 Done.